Kangerlussuaq: Transition from U.S. base to settlement

-It served as one of the Distant Early Warning Line bases and a supply station for similar early warning facilities.
-Following the fall of the Soviet Union, the usefulness of the base was greatly diminished and the last U.S. Air Force personnel left the base on 30 September 1992.
-The base subsequently came under Greenlandic Home Rule and was renamed using the Kalaallisut dialect of the West Greenland Inuit.

-This site and Bluie West-1 in Narsarsuaq remain Greenland's best-equipped airports.
-Almost all of the permanent structures in the town were built during the American occupation of the site.
+Following the fall of the Soviet Union, the usefulness of the base was greatly diminished as the DYE and DEW Line stations were closed.
+The last U.S. Air Force personnel left the base on 30 September 1992.
+The base subsequently came under Greenlandic Home Rule and was renamed using the Kalaallisut dialect of the West Greenland Inuit and became a settlement.
+Almost all of the permanent structures in the town were built during the U.S. occupation of the site.
+A continued legacy is that electricity is supplied at a frequency of 60 Hz in Kangerlussuaq (U.S. standard) whereas the rest of Greenland is supplied at 50 Hz.